spfitzpatrick/predmachlearn-030/Project.md

 ## Synopsis
-This paper will attempt to build a machine learning model using the 'Weight Lifting Dataset' in order to predict the efficacy with which a subject performs a weight lifting exercise.
+This paper will attempt to build a machine learning model using the 'Weight Lifting Dataset' in order to predict the correctness (or not) with which a subject performs a weight lifting exercise based upon data measured with commercially available sensing devices.

 The interested reader is referred to http://groupware.les.inf.puc-rio.br/har for further information on this dataset and it's characteristics.